civa86/py-rest/README.md

-Simple REST API server written in Python using Flask and SQLAlchemy
+Simple REST API written in Python using Flask and SQLAlchemy

 ## Pre-requisites